Studio 39 on 39th Street

 Kansas City Salon History

-Eight weeks later 9/11 occurred and lifting the spirits and confidence of others became her goal.
+Eight weeks later 9/11 occurred, and lifting the spirits and confidence of others became her goal.
 When we feel our best, we’re better prepared to meet a challenge.
-Personal care helps us feel our best, so connecting through hair service became our purpose.
+Personal care helps create this possibility, so connecting with others through salon services became our purpose.

 Kansas City Salon Buzz.

-Specialty work in Kansas City was rare 20 years ago, so her methods got attention.
-Hiring cosmetology graduates helped her manage a growing clientele, but also developed them into stylists.
+Specialty work in Kansas City was rare 20 years ago, so Gemy’s work gained attention.
+Hiring cosmetology graduates helped her manage a growing clientele, and it also helped develop them into accomplished stylists.

-Cultivating success by mentoring created service consistency, so our reputation for quality grew.
+Cultivating success by mentoring created consistency, so our reputation for grew.
 Honoring the men and women in service has remained since September 11, 2001.
-Active military, police officers and first responders receive a 10% salon discount.
+Active military, police officers, and first responders receive a 10% off as a thank you for their dedication to our community and local business.

 West Side Studio 39

 The 2008 recession affected local businesses, but when many were downsizing, the salon experienced growth.
 After finding a gallery space in the West Side/Crossroads area, Gemy supervised salon construction for the move off 39th street.
-Within 2 years they outgrew their space again, so she searched for a their forever building.
+Within 2 years they outgrew their space again, so she searched for a permanent space the salon would not outgrow.

 Kansas City Salon Flagship.